SCYou27/Projects_SHA3/project_SHA3-32bit/0002_detection/README.md

 # Detection traces

-Detection: the main goal of tasks in "0002_detection/" is to determine the points of interest (or interesting clock cycles).
+The main goal of the tasks in "0002_detection/" is to determine the points of interest (or interesting clock cycles).

 1. Please download the raw traces used in this phase from the following website: